aleynaalemdar/2048-Plus-Merge-Chief/README.md

 # Autoplay Feature:
 What sets 2048 Plus: Merge Chief apart is its Autoplay button, which triggers an AI-driven algorithm capable of making the best move in every situation.
 Whether you're a puzzle novice or a seasoned pro, the Autoplay feature is your secret weapon for conquering the game's toughest challenges.

+# How to Play:
+Arrow Keys: Use the arrow keys (Up, Down, Left, Right) to slide tiles in the corresponding direction.

+W-A-S-D Keys: Alternatively, you can also play using the W (Up), A (Left), S (Down), and D (Right) keys.

 # Key Features:

 🧠 Advanced Algorithm: Algorithm analyzes the board and predicts the optimal moves to maximize your score.